minhluan3290/Coursera-Getting-and-Cleaning-Data/codebook.md

 Variable name |	Description
 --------------|-------------
-subject	      |ID of the 30 volunteers who performed the activity.
-Its range is from 1 to 30.
+subject	      |30 volunteers who performed the activity.
+ID range is from 1 to 30.

 ## **Activity**

 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.